Show Me The Numbers

 - Have a brainstorming conversation about what you really want from naked play and what your partner wants from naked play.
 Be specific — say how often you’d like to have sex play and ask your partner how often they’d like to play.
 Then negotiate something very simple that benefits both of you.

-- Add the next few intended instances of sex play to the calendar: date, time and amount of time.
+- Add the next few intended instances of sex play to the calendar: date, time, and amount of time.
 Start by scheduling out at least a week or two.
-You can specify what kind of play if you like or leave it to spontaneity.
+You can specify what kind of play you like or leave it to spontaneity.

 - Do not change or remove a play date on the same day it’s scheduled unless you both agree to the change or deletion from the schedule.